SEMIFINALS

 Reuel Rabino – seven points and eight rebounds

-Jessiery Pedrosa – six points, seven rebounds and two blocks in
+Jessiery Pedrosa – six points, seven rebounds and two blocks in 12 minutes

 Janrey Garrido – four points, six rebounds and three assists